Gilandel/utils-old/utils-assertor/README.md

 ## Output details

 ### toThrow
 Throw an exception if the assertion is false.
-Thee ways to personalize the exception exist:
+Three ways to personalize the exception exist:
 - a message:
 	The message can be personalized via arguments injection and locale.
 	Back-side the method String.format will be called with these arguments.